JohnnyBoiTime/movie_nn/README.md

 Everythinge else
 is django

-A movie recommendation web app that is powered by a pytorch neural network.
+A movie recommendation web app

 The pre-trained model is launched on google cloud via a docker image and activates per request, so first request may take some time.